-The Department attempts to hire self- motivated employees.
+The Department attempts to hire self-motivated employees.
 Specific objectives are at times placed in employees' planning documents.
 Training opportunities are made available for those employees whose talents or needs justify the training.
 DCA also encourages employees to participate in organizations of which the agency is a member and professional associations.
 The agency also pays for continuing education courses for its attorneys, which includes ethics credits.
 Employees are encouraged to offer recommendations to improve operations.
-Other incentives currently under consideration include leave time or bonuses for employees who contribute valuable cost saving ideas.

-7. How do you identify and address key developmental training needs for your workforce, including job skills training, performance excellence training, diversity training, management/leadership development, new employee orientation, and safety training?
+7. How do you identify and address key developmental training needs for your workforce, including job skills training, performance excellence training, diversity training, management/leadership development, new employee orientation_and safety training?